 The Board is of the view that notwithstanding the deviation from Provision 8.1 of the 2018 Code, the Company is transparent on its remuneration policies, which has been disclosed not only as part of compliance with Principle 8 but also in respect of Principle 7 of the 2018 Code.
-In particular, the Company has elaborated on the remuneration policy governing the remuneration of the Executive Directors and Executive Officers, and the factors taken into account for the remuneration of the Independent Directors.
-The Company has also disclosed the remuneration paid to each Director using bands of \$250,000, as well as the breakdown of the components of their remuneration, for transparency.
+In particular, the Company has elaborated on the remuneration policy governing the remuneration of the Executive Directors and Executive Officers, and the factors taken into account for the remuneration polid to each Director using bands of \$250,000, as well as the breakdown of the components of their remuneration, for transparency.
 Accordingly, the Board is of the view that the non-disclosure of the exact quantum of the remuneration of each Director will not be prejudicial to the interest of shareholders and complies with the intent of Principle 8.1 of the Code.